-As frontier AI models have grown exponentially more capable, a curious paradox has emerged.
-Gemini 3.0 Pro, Claude Opus 4.5, and their peers can now reason through complex multi-step problems, write sophisticated code, and engage with nuanced scientific concepts that would have seemed like science fiction just two years ago.
-Yet researchers and enterprises deploying these models for serious scientific work keep encountering the same frustrating gap: raw intelligence isn't enough.
+Frontier AI models have gotten genuinely good at science.
+Gemini 3.0 Pro, Claude Opus 4.5, and their peers can reason through complex multi-step problems, write real code, and engage with scientific concepts that felt like science fiction two years ago.
+But researchers deploying these models for serious work keep running into the same wall: raw intelligence isn't enough.

-Ask a model about quantum circuit optimization, and it can explain variational quantum eigensolvers in impressive detail.
-Ask it to write Python code for molecular dynamics simulation, and it will produce something that compiles.
-But does it know that your quantum computing group prefers Qiskit's native gates over transpiled circuits for benchmarking?
-Does it know your lab's conventions for LAMMPS input files, or the specific force field parameters you've validated over years of research?
+Ask a model about quantum circuit optimization and it can explain variational quantum eigensolvers in solid detail.
+Ask it to write Python code for molecular dynamics simulation and it'll produce something that compiles.
+But does it know your quantum computing group prefers Qiskit's native gates over transpiled circuits for benchmarking?
+Does it know your lab's conventions for LAMMPS input files, or the force field parameters you've validated over years of research?

 This is the last mile problem of AI-powered scientific computing.
 It's exactly what Agent Skills were designed to solve.